"Dear Rebecca,

 Thank you for the High Holy Day music.
 It was lovely and uplifting.
 You have the remarkable knack of being part of the Service rather than a center of attention.
 That, in itself, is a gift."

-Merle S., Congregant of Congregation Kol Ami - From an e-mail (Oct 10, 2010)
+Merle S., Congregant of Congregation Kol Ami - Personal Note (Oct 10, 2010)

 Regarding the Celebrate Israel concert on 4/18/10: "Hi Rebecca.
 I can't thank you enough for all that you have done.
 The concert was just wonderful!
 I know that everyone enjoyed it.
 It was a wonderful way to celebrate Israel's 62nd birthday.
 You made it very special, while helping to save lives in Israel.
 You are very special.
 I hope you know how deeply grateful we, at AFMDA, are to you and your friends for this magnificent effort."